Jeznar/GitRepo/Class-Features/README.md

 ## [Warlock](Warlock/README.md)

-Ths is the standard [Warlock class](https://www.dndbeyond.com/classes/warlock).
-I will be concerned with Cellestial Warlock abilities, because that is what my game is featuring.
+This is the standard [Warlock class](https://www.dndbeyond.com/classes/warlock).
+I will be concerned with Celestial Warlock abilities, because that is what my game is featuring.

 * [Healing Light](Warlock#healing-light)